Chapter One – Miracles and Explanations

 ` Keep in mind, however, that scientific tests of any kind cannot prove anything with absolute certainty, though such well-designed tests, where everything adds up, are convincing enough for a Skeptic.
 True Believers, on the other hand, have the ability to ignore scientific tests as relatively airtight as these and try to explain them away.

+` One argument for this one is that the body of the risen Christ added extra neutrons to the carbon-14, making it only appear as young as its first appearance in historical documents.
 In other words, the argument involves adding on something that no one has any reason to think has ever happened, nor can anyone explain why a neutron discharge would occur (physically or with reference to the bible).

 ` Other arguments involve bacteria adding on carbon-14, and the presence of pollen from Jesus’ burial grounds.
 However, no such bacteria or pollen (nor first-century Roman coins, etc.) have been detected under the closest scrutiny.